jenskarlsson04/v-link/README.md

 ## Want to support us?

-In the Wiki you can find a guide to set everything up yourself, however, we developed the HAT and Software to avoid a lot of the hastle.
-Buy buying the hardware from www.boostedmoose.de you are supporting us directly and the work which was done in our free time.
-You can also leave us a tip through the buttons below.
+In the Wiki you can find a guide to set everything up.
+If you want to help, you can leave a tip through the buttons below.

 Your support is highly appreciated :)